 How is it possible that the crater buried under thick layers of rock can manifest in some way on the surface?

-All the cenotes that we know now were formed millions of years after the impact in a much more recent period, probably not more than 125,000 years, although it is known that they are related to the geometry of the buried crater.
+All the cenotes that we know now were formed millions of years after the impact in a much more recent period, probably not more than 126,000 years ago, although it is known that they are related to the geometry of the deeply-buried crater.

 * I recommend for people interested in this topic to review the information contained in the articles by Pope et al. (1993, 1996); Hildebrand et al. (nineteen ninety five); Perry et al. (1995) and Kinsland et al. (2000).